Google Chrome: Development

-Version history

 Features

-Google Chrome features a minimalistic user interface, with its user-interface principles later being implemented into other browsers.
-For example, the merging of the address bar and search bar into the omnibox or omnibar Chrome also has a reputation for strong browser performance.
+Google Chrome features a minimalistic user interface, with its user-interface principles later being implemented in other browsers.
+For example, the merging of the address bar and search bar into the omnibox or omnibar.

 Web standards support

 The first release of Google Chrome passed both the Acid1 and Acid2 tests.
-Beginning with version 4.0, Chrome has passed all aspects of the Acid3 test.
+Beginning with version 4.0, Chrome passed all aspects of the Acid3 test, However, as of April 2017 Chrome no longer passes Acid3 due to changing consensus on Web standards.